kaylahilt/The-AI-Engineer-Challenge/api/docs/PROMPT_WORKFLOW.md

-# 🎯 Langfuse Prompt Versioning Workflow
+# 🎯 Langfuse Prompt Management & A/B Testing Workflow

-This document outlines the **operationally rigorous workflow** for managing, testing, and deploying prompt changes using Langfuse.
+This document outlines the **current implementation** for managing prompts and A/B testing using Langfuse native features.

 ## 🏗️ Environment Setup